commit-live-students/fsdse-python-assignment-69/README.md

 **Notes**
 * Write a function which will accept one parameter array.
-* Convert all values to Fahrenheit.
+* Convert all values to Centigrade.
-* Return Fahrenheit values array.
+* Return Centigrade values array.